Chart Color Schemes

 Health performance in Seymour is a key challenge with a range of health conditions having marked impacts on both younger and older age cohorts

-Seymour faces significant health challenges, with various conditions affecting both younger and older age groups.
-Private health cover penetration is low at approximately 48%, covering around 3,311 people, compared to Victoria's average of 49.6% and the national average of 55.3%.
-Mental health issues and arthritis are the most prevalent conditions, impacting 11.2% and 10.9% of residents respectively.
+Seymour faces significant health challenges, with various conditions affecting both younger and older residents.
+Private health cover is low, at approximately 48% (around 3,311 people), compared to 49.6% across the rest of Victoria and the national average of 55.3%.
+Mental health issues and arthritis are the most common conditions, impacting 11.2% and 10.9% of residents respectively.

-However, 57.6% of residents report having no medical ailments, compared to 63.0% in the rest of Victoria.
-Seymour has a lower proportion of seniors aged 65 and over at 23.7%, with around 1,648 people falling into this category, compared to 25.2% in the rest of Victoria.
-Health outcomes among seniors generally align with those of the broader population.
+However, 57.6% of residents report having no medical ailments, compared to 63.0% across the rest of Victoria.
+The area has 23.7% (around 1,648 people) of residents aged 65 and over, which is lower than the 25.2% in the rest of Victoria.
+Health outcomes among seniors are broadly similar to those of the general population.

 Frequently Asked Questions - Health